 The traditional territories of the Nuu-chahnulth First Nations encompass the Broken Group Islands.
-The islands contain many sites of spiritual and cultural significance for the Tseshaht and Hupachesaht First Nations: treat them with respect.
+The islands contain many sites of spiritual and cultural significance for the Tseshaht and Hupacasaht First Nations.
 Disturbing, destroying or removing natural and cultural artifacts is strictly prohibited without prior written permission or licences.
 This regulation is enforced: carry all licences with you.